htcondor/htcondor/docs/grid-computing/grid-universe.rst

 :index:`submitting jobs using the EC2 Query API<single: submitting jobs using the EC2 Query API; grid computing>` :index:`ec2<single: ec2; grid type>`

-HTCondor jobs may be submitted to clouds supporting Amazon’s Elastic Compute Cloud (EC2) interface.
+HTCondor jobs may be submitted to clouds supporting Amazon's Elastic Compute Cloud (EC2) interface.
 The EC2 interface permits on-line commercial services that provide the rental of computers by the hour to run computational applications.
-They run virtual machine images that have been uploaded to Amazon’s online storage service (S3 or EBS).
-More information about Amazon’s EC2 service is available at `http://aws.amazon.com/ec2 <http://aws.amazon.com/ec2>`__.
+They run virtual machine images that have been uploaded to Amazon's online storage service (S3 or EBS).
+More information about Amazon's EC2 service is available at `http://aws.amazon.com/ec2 <http://aws.amazon.com/ec2>`__.

 The **ec2** grid type uses the EC2 Query API, also called the EC2 REST